Guiding principles for the lakehouse

 However, it’s not just the data that matters.
 The democratization of data requires the right tools to enable everyone to produce or consume and understand the data.
 For this, you need the data lakehouse to be a modern data and AI platform that provides the infrastructure and tooling for building data products without duplicating the effort of setting up another tool stack.

-Adopt an organization-wide data governance strategy
+Adopt an organization-wide data and AI governance strategy

 Data is a critical asset of any organization, but you cannot give everyone access to all data.
 Data access must be actively managed.
 Access control, auditing, and lineage-tracking are key for the correct and secure use of data.